Xubuntu/wiki.xubuntu.org/Reporting-Back!.md

 #### Launchpad

 Xubuntu uses [Launchpad](https://help.ubuntu.com/community/Launchpad)
-for bug reporting, for which you will need an account.
-If you don\'t already have one then an [\'Ubuntu One\' account](https://login.ubuntu.com/+login) will not only allow you to do this, but will also allow you to log in to all the other Xubuntu and Ubuntu services and sites.
+for bug reporting.
+To report bugs you will need an account.
+An [\'Ubuntu One\' account](https://login.ubuntu.com/+login), allows you to log in to all the Xubuntu and Ubuntu services and sites, including Launchpad.

 #### Reporting issues